joaompfe/ngram-lm/index.md

 The library is available on the PyPI and can be installed with the command `pip install ngram-lm`.

 ### Usage
-Given some ARPA file, a trie can be built like this:
+Given an ARPA file, a trie can be built like this:
 ```python
 from ngram_lm.trie import build
 lm_order = 3